 Community grows from knowing we are alive not for ourselves but for one another.
 The fruit of such knowing is a capacity to make the interests of others more important than one’s own.
 The CommUnity Conversations initiative was built on this idea.Thanks to the informing Contributors: Chris Porter of Porter Financial Strategies with JP Venoit CEO … Continue reading CommUnity #W06492

 A word with two opposite meanings, e.g., sanction (which can mean both ‘a penalty for disobeying a law’ and ‘official permission or approval for an action’).
 Do you agree?

-Citizen Media is not Public Affairs Programming.
+Citizen Media is not Public Affairs Programming but can be done in the interest of the public.
 Citizen Media is often a blend of authentic and quirky or maybe even ‘raw’ story.
 Within its content you might notice opinions, ideas, and dreams.
-It can be coverage of an event, talking heads or a local news clip; but the perspective of the Producer influences what is … Continue reading The flavor: Citizen Media
+It can be coverage of an event, talking heads or a local news … Continue reading The flavor: Citizen Media

 The Court held that while communities were not free to arbitrarily restrict communication of ideas or information, no such protection was afforded to “commercial advertising.”
 Charitable solicitation: Can not ban.
 More on charitable appeals.

 On Dec 15th I mused: Does taking an occasional nice photograph or lots and lots of photos make you a photographer?
 If you have no understanding of color, color with light, framing or shutter-speed is it audacity or just ignorance to think yourself a photographer.Then yesterday I saw this post .
 Shoot something.
 Put your name … Continue reading Is a really good picture, enough?